For funding commencing in 2017

-- Internal Closing Date requires provision of final, submission-ready proposals and all associated documentation.
-As Research Office staff will be conducting Critical Final Checks on all proposals received by the Internal Closing Date, we will be unable to provide applicants who do not meet this deadline with further advice or assistance with their application.
+- UON Deadline for Final Application requires provision of final, submission-ready proposals and all associated documentation.
+As Research Office staff will be conducting Critical Final Checks on all proposals received by the Deadline for Final Application, we will be unable to provide applicants who do not meet this deadline with further advice or assistance with their application.
 Applicants seeking assistance in completing their application after the Internal Closing Date will be referred directly to the Funding Rules and Advice and Instructions to Applicants.

 - Schools and Faculties may have their own internal dates for the purpose of peer review/Head of School and Assistant Dean (Research) approval etc. Please contact your School Executive Officer and Faculty Research & Research Training Officer or Faculty Research Development Manager for further information on School/Faculty internal processes.

 Additional documentation for application submission is provided below.

 - Request for Extension to UON Deadline for Final Application (DOC)